What is the contraceptive implant?

 Will the contraceptive implant hurt?

-The doctor or nurse who inserts the implant will give you a local anaesthetic to numb part of your arm, so it shouldn’t hurt at all.
+The doctor or nurse who inserts the implant will numb a small area of your upper arm with a local anaesthetic (an injection) before they will put the implant in.
 The implant is around the size of a hair grip, and takes just a few minutes to put in.
-It feels a bit like having an injection.
-You will be shown how to check that the implant is in place by feeling with your fingers.
+You'll be shown how to check that the implant is in place by feeling with your fingers.

 The area may be a little tender for a day or two, with slight bruising and swelling.
 Your doctor or nurse will put on a dressing to protect it, and you should keep this on for a few days.